codership/documentation/galeracluster/source/isolationlevels.rst

 ======================
 .. _`isolation-levels`:

-In database system concurrent transactions are processed in "isolation" from each other.
+In a database system, concurrent transactions are processed in "isolation" from each other.
 The level of isolation determines how transactions can affect each other.

 -----------------------------------------------------
 Intra-Node vs. Inter-Node Isolation in Galera Cluster